The Fight for Life

-The Fight for Life is a 1940 American medical drama film nominated for the Best Original Score of a Picture composed by Louis Gruenberg and released by Columbia Pictures.
+The Fight for Life is a 1940 American medical drama film directed by Pare Lorentz.
+The film was nominated for the Best Original Score of a Picture composed by Louis Gruenberg and released by Columbia Pictures.

+An uncredited John Steinbeck wrote the narrative portions of the film.

 Plot

 At the City Hospital a young intern witnesses the death of a young mother in a maternity hospital delivery room.
 Very worried about having overlooked a fact that could have prevented death, he began to frequent a maternity clinic in a poor neighborhood of Chicago to learn more about maternity mortality and find new ways to avoid it.